Atlanta Braves: Tomahawk chop

 The Atlanta Braves encouraged fans to gesture with the "Tomahawk Chop", distributing foam tomahawks at games and other events.

 In 1991, fans of the Atlanta Braves popularized the "tomahawk chop" during games.
 The use of foam tomahawks faced criticism from Native American groups, who regarded it as demeaning.
 Despite protests, the Braves' public relations director defended it as a "proud expression of unification and family."
 The controversy resurfaced in 2019 when Cherokee Nation member and St. Louis Cardinals pitcher Ryan Helsley found the chop insulting, prompting the Braves to modify their in-game experience.
 During the off-season, discussions ensued with Native American representatives, and amid pressure in 2020 to change their name, the Braves announced ongoing talks about the chop but insisted the team name would remain unchanged.

 The debate over the tomahawk chop continued into 2021.
-While some Native American leaders, like Richard Sneed, the Principal Chief of the Eastern Band of Cherokee Indians, expressed personal indifference or tolerance, acknowledging it as an acknowledgment of Native American strength, others vehemently opposed it.
+While some Native American leaders, such as Richard Sneed, Principal Chief of the Eastern Band of Cherokee Indians, expressed personal indifference or tolerance, acknowledging it as an acknowledgment of Native American strength, others vehemently opposed it.
 Sneed emphasized larger issues facing Native American communities and questioned the focus on the chop.
 The Eastern Cherokee Band of Indians and the Braves initiated efforts to incorporate Cherokee language and culture into the team's activities, stadium, and merchandise, aiming for greater cultural sensitivity despite differing opinions within the Native American community.

+Personnel

+Manager

+Brian Snitker stepped down as manager of the Braves after the 2025 season.
+The team named Walt Weiss as his replacement.
+Weiss had served as a coach with the Braves since 2018, and previously managed the Colorado Rockies from 2013 to 2016.

 Achievements

 Awards

 Braves players have won seven Most Valuable Player (MVP) awards, with Dale Murphy notably earning the honor in back-to-back years, 1982 and 1983.
 Five Braves pitchers have received the Cy Young Award, given to the league's best pitcher, including Greg Maddux, who won it three consecutive times in 1993, 1994, and 1995.

 Two Braves managers have been named Manager of the Year, with Bobby Cox winning the award three times, in 1991, 2004, and 2005.
-Additionally, seven Braves players have been honored with the Rookie of the Year awards.
+Additionally, eight Braves players have been honored with the Rookie of the Year awards.